Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ### Platform Setup

-Apart from the flashed PSoC62 Pioneer Kit + OPTIGA™ Trust M MTR you will need a Matter enabled Google Nest (e.g. Nest Mini, Nest Hub) and an Android Phone or Tablet with Android 9.0 or later.
+Apart from the flashed PSOC™ 62 Pioneer Kit + OPTIGA™ Trust M MTR you will need a Matter enabled Google Nest (e.g. Nest Mini, Nest Hub) and an Android Phone or Tablet with Android 9.0 or later.

 Add the Google Nest to your Smart-Home system and WiFi.
 Complete the setup as instructed by Google and the Home app.